longhornopen/laravel-celtic-lti/README.md

 Pull requests or other offers of development help are appreciated.
 If you're wanting to contribute a large change, please open an issue and let us know.

 ## TODO

-* Identify other useful utility code and add it here
-* Write an artisan command to generate LTI consumers
+* Write and test LTI 1.3 connectors
-* Publish this publically on Packagist
+* Publish this on Packagist